BREAK THE CONNECTION BETWEEN STRESS AND ILLNESS

 by Alexis Acker-Halbur

-I physically survived trauma, yet I was always sad, hurt, and angry because of the years of emotional I endured.
+I physically survived trauma, yet I was always sad, hurt, and angry because of the years of emotions I endured.
 I wanted a person to blame and hold responsible for my feelings and pain.
 I wanted the individuals responsible for the abuse to apologize; but I learned amends rarely happen.
 This denial is the most upsetting part of healing from abuse trauma.
 Victim-blaming attitudes reinforce what perpetrators have been saying all along – it is the victim’s fault!
 It is neither the victim’s fault nor their responsibility for the abuse; it is the perpetrator’s responsibility.
 By engaging in victim-blaming attitudes, our society allows perpetrators to be excused from domestic abuse, sexual harassment, and/or sexual assault, and avoid accountability for their criminal actions.

 For years after being abused as a child, raped as a young woman, and sexually exploited by a therapist, I carried around the feeling that I was at fault for these traumatic events because I was not smart to know better.
 In therapy, I was shocked to learn that none of these traumas were my responsibility.
 My faulty belief was the furthest from the truth.
 Victim-blaming attitudes marginalized me as a woman and made it harder for me to report the abuse.
 If society continues blaming individuals for the abuse, survivors will never feel safe, and reporting it will never happen.